Membrizard/ml_conformer_generator/README.md

 # ML Conformer Generator (ChemBl)

-A tool to generate random molecules, which have a conformer similar in shape to a reference.
+A tool for shape-constrained molecule generation.

 The solution utilises an Equivariant Diffusion Model (EDM) [] to generate atom coordinates and types using a shape constrain, which are then used by a GCN model [] for atom adjacency prediction.
 Both models outputs are combined to construct